Celtic Languages and Culture

 What is this minor about?

 The minor Celtic Languages and Culture explores the texts that were produced by the early Celtic peoples, as well as interpretations of those texts in later times.
-After receiving an introduction to the languages, cultures and history of the Celtic speaking peoples, students approach Celtic texts chronologically, first studying the earliest Celtic writing, which is found on the Continent, before switching to medieval Irish and Welsh literatures in translation.
-Finally, they learn how this literature was interpreted by medieval audiences and how it is reinterpreted by and for modern audiences in literature and film.
+After receiving an introduction to the languages, cultures and history of the Celtic speaking peoples, students approach read medieval Irish and Welsh literatures in translation in order to see how they fit into and are shaped by the cultural milieu in which they were produced..
+In semester two, students learn how this literature was interpreted by medieval audiences and how it is reinterpreted by and for modern audiences in literature and film.

 Goal